 To address these concerns, the Aga Khan Foundation (AKF) set up an NGO Certification Programme within the PCP that brought together distinguished and experienced people drawn from civil society, business and the Government.
 A rigorous review process leads to certification if a CSO maintains required levels in three areas: Internal Governance, Financial Management and Programme Delivery.

 In 2005, the World Bank pointed to the PCP as a model: “The Pakistan Centre for Philanthropy’s non-profit organisations certification programme is the first of its kind in the South Asia Region, although it is based on similar initiatives elsewhere, particularly one in the Philippines.
-The objective is to help non-profit organisations diversify their resource base and expand their programs while at the same time demonstrating their commitment to best practices in governance and management.
+The objective is to help non-profit organisations diversify their resource base and expand their programmes while at the same time demonstrating their commitment to best practices in governance and management."

 Certification is a “seal of good housekeeping” for organisations that meet defined standards of organisational effectiveness based on an independent evaluation of their governance, financial management and programme delivery.
 PCP staff spend two to three weeks reviewing an NGO’s documents and examining its operations before deciding whether or not to recommend the NGO to the certification panel that is made up of a majority of private sector representatives along with two government officials.

 The process is voluntary and does not come under the control of any government ministry, and organisations that do not qualify the first time, but would like to try again are offered help to create and implement an improvement plan.